k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 # Entity Reservation

 The entity reservation feature has been added in TDM 7.4.
-This feature is made to enable the user better control on the tested entities in their environments and **enables a user to reserve (lock) entities on the testing environment and avoid other users from re-provisioning these entities into the testing environment** till the user completes the functional tests and can release these entities.
+This feature is made to enable the user better control on the tested entities in their environments and **enables a user to reserve (lock) entities on the testing environment and avoid other users from re-provisioning or deleting these entities into/from the testing environment** till the user completes the functional tests and can release these entities.

 However, the **user can still load a replica of the reserved entity** using the [replace sequence](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#replace-sequence) option in the TDM task.